Daniel-KM/Omeka-S-module-ImageServer/README.md

 * From the zip

-Download the last release [`IiifServer.zip`] from the list of releases (the master does not contain the dependencies), uncompress it in the `modules` directory, and rename the module folder `IiifServer`.
+Download the last release [`ImageServer.zip`] from the list of releases (the master does not contain the dependencies), uncompress it in the `modules` directory, and rename the module folder `ImageServer`.

 * From the source and for development:

-If the module was installed from the source, check if the name of the folder of the module is `IiifServer`, go to the root of the module, and run either:
+If the module was installed from the source, check if the name of the folder of the module is `ImageServer`, go to the root of the module, and run either:

 ```
     composer install